"Curiosity is the driving force behind my research"

 For three years, she worked on investigating and describing ancient communities of nematodes, the very organisms that occupy much of her time today.

-Nematodes are roundworms.
+Fact box - Nematodes Nematodes are roundworms.
 They are one of the most widespread animals on Earth, with an estimated 1 million species.
 Nematodes are found in a wide range of environments, from soil and freshwater to marine environments and even inside other organisms.
 They vary greatly in size, from just a few micrometres to several metres in length.
+Nematodes play important roles in ecosystems, both as decomposers and as predators or parasites of other organisms.
+Some nematodes function as pests of crops and animals, where they can cause significant economic damage.
+Others are used for various purposes, such as biological control and compost production. |

 "We extracted nematode DNA from permafrost sediments up to 40,000 years old, and in this way, we were able to map which nematodes lived in exactly those areas so many years ago.
 It was very fascinating," says Mette Vestergård Madsen.